esnthere/IE-IQA/README.md

 ## For train:
 ### 1. Data preparation
    To ensure high speed, save images and lables of each dataset with 'mat' files.
-Only need to run '**data_preparation_example.py**' once for each dataset.
+Only need to run '**data_preparation_example.py**'(change the parameter to save the image as 244×244) once for the training dataset.

 ### 2. Load pre-trained weight for test
    Please run '**train_example_of_koniq.py**' to train the model.
 The training example can be found in '**run test_example_of_koniq.ipynb**'.
 The model is based on the ImageNet pre-traind weight of '**efficientnet-b0.pth**', which is obtained from [EfficientNet](https://github.com/lukemelas/EfficientNet-PyTorch/tree/master/efficientnet_pytorch).